inspire-1a03/pip-2021/exercise4.md

 ---
 layout: default
-title: Exercise 4 - Tableau (or something else)
+title: Exercise 4 - Self-directed
-nav_order: 6
+nav_order: 7
-has_children: true
 ---

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->